 Yoshiyuki Yasuoka

-• - Engaged in projects to create operation manuals, business manuals, various instruction manuals, product utilization guides, and educational materials for corporate internal systems.
+• Engaged in projects for creating operation manuals for internal systems, business manuals, various instruction manuals, product utilization guides, and educational materials.

-• ・Active as a consultant for manual evaluation and manual creation for major manufacturers
+• ・Active as a manual evaluator and consultant for major manufacturers' manual production

-• ・Since 2008, I have been responsible for teaching dedicated instructors to the development department of a major FA equipment manufacturer's product manual.
+• ・Since 2008, continuously responsible as a dedicated instructor for the product manual development department of a major FA equipment manufacturer.

-• ・2016 TC Symposium Special Session: "Standardization of In-house Manuals ~Improving Manual Operations for the IoT Era~" presented at the TC Symposium
+• ・In 2016, gave a presentation titled "Standardization of In-house Manuals: Business Improvement of Manuals for the IoT Era" at the TC Symposium Special Session

 Kaori Horikoshi